keithpotz/CrashCatch/docs/cmake.md

 target_link_libraries(MyApp PRIVATE CrashCatch::CrashCatch)
 ```

-This uses the header-only target defined inside CrashCatch’s `CMakeLists.txt`.
+This method is great for embedded or monorepo-style projects.
+It ensures that the CrashCatch target `INTERFACE ` only is available immediatly without installation.

 ---

-## 📦 Installing to Your System
+## 📦 Installing to Your System (Optional)

 To install CrashCatch to your machine or a custom prefix: